AdobeDocs/uxp-photoshop/src/pages/guides/getting-started/creating-your-first-plugin/index.md

 ```

 With your `main.js` file saved, you need to reload the plugin to run the plugin including your changes.
 You can do this
-by selecting the _"Reload"_ option in the UXP Developer Tool.
+by selecting the _"••• > Reload"_ option in the UXP Developer Tool.

 <InlineAlert variant="warning" slots="text"></InlineAlert>